 - Medication.
 Treatment may require a combination of medications — such as antipsychotic medications, mood stabilizers and benzodiazepines — to control your signs and symptoms.

 - Electroconvulsive therapy (ECT).
 If your postpartum depression is severe and you experience postpartum psychosis, ECT may be recommended if symptoms do not respond to medication.
 ECT is a procedure in which small electrical currents are passed through the brain, intentionally triggering a brief seizure.
 ECT seems to cause changes in brain chemistry that can reduce the symptoms of psychosis and depression, especially when other treatments have been unsuccessful.

 Treatment for postpartum psychosis can challenge a mother's ability to breast-feed.
 Separation from the baby makes breast-feeding difficult, and some medications used to treat postpartum psychosis aren't recommended for women who are breast-feeding.
 If you're experiencing postpartum psychosis, your doctor can help you work through these challenges.

 Lifestyle and home remedies

-Postpartum depression isn't generally a condition that you can treat on your own — but you can do some things for yourself that build on your treatment plan and help speed recovery.
+In addition to professional treatment, you can do some things for yourself that build on your treatment plan and help speed recovery.